 - Maths

 - Reading and writing

 - Fine and gross motor skills

 - Speech and language, and communication skills

 - Social and emotional support

-- Enrichment in areas such as 'thinking skills', art, drama

 In order to support all children to achieve, we set termly goals for each year group which will be shared with parents.
-Children who fall below expected targets are focused upon, and if need be, given additional support and early intervention.
+Children who fall below expected targets are focused on, and may receive early intervention often through additional support.
 Initially we may monitor the child to check concerns and identify their needs more precisely.
+As a school we recognise that enabling all children to reach their potential is a 'team effort' and we work with the child, parent/carer and other professionals, where appropriate to achieve this.